schickling/chromeless/serverless/README.md

 npm deploy
 ```

 Once completed, some service information will be logged.
 Make note of the `session` GET endpoint and the value of the `dev-chromeless-session-key` API key.
-You'll need them when using RemoteChrome.
+You'll need them when using Chromeless through the Proxy.

 ```log
 Service Information